kaliatech/website-kaliatech/content/blogposts/2021/20210121-smalltracks.md

  * [SDRobotics - Molded Track Set - 2 inch Wide x 25mm pitch x 43 links](https://www.superdroidrobots.com/shop/item.aspx/mlt-molded-track-set-2-inch-wide-x-25mm-pitch-x-43-links/2866/)

-*(An aside: SDRobots is located 10 minutes from my home! ...however, I still haven’t been able to convince them to invite me for a tour of the facilities.)*
+*(An aside: SDRobots is located 10 minutes from me! ...however, I haven’t been able to convince them to invite me over for a tour.)*

 I needed much smaller tracks, and the sprocket-and-cog configuration on my FPV chassis was complex.
 (Admittedly, most people would probably change their sprockets to match the belt vs designing a belt to match the sprockets.
 But, what fun is that?)